HangingBallsack/Notes/INF226_notes.md

 Restricting access to programs:
 - Give only the capabilities needed
 - What capabilities should be given to:
-  - a word processor=
+  - a word processor?
-  - a web site=
+  - a web site?
-  - a system login manager=
+  - a system login manager?

 This allows very fine grained applicatinos of the principle of least privilege